armgalison/marvel-api/README.md

 ## Description

-This app is an example of Rest APIs using, based on the following Marvel API:
+This app is an example of an Rest Aplication, based on the following Marvel API:
 [Link](https://developer.marvel.com/docs#!/public)

 Developed using the framework Nest to have a good structure and to facilicate futures updates.